Home | Year Groups | Year 6

 We would like to warmly welcome your child into Year 6 and we are very excited to support them on their journey through their final year at Red Hill Primary School!

-At Red Hill, we have three Year 6 classes:
+At Red Hill, we have four Year 6 classes:

 6S Mr Sargent